 The best foods to build muscle

-At DNAFit we promote a food first approach.
+At DNAfit we promote a food first approach.
 This means that we should focus on clean eating and the nutritional content of foods, before turning to supplements.
+Try Diet Fit - a personalised nutrition plan to suit your genotype.

 What nutrients should you consume daily?